Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 The mappings and dictionaries for various toolchain version ranges are defined by `*.cmake` files in the directory `<cmsis-toolbox-installation-dir>/etc`.

+> **Notes:**
+>
-> Note: Since cmsis-toolbox 1.5.0 these files are not specific to a single toolchain.
+> - Since cmsis-toolbox 1.5.0 these files are not specific to a single toolchain.
 Filenames reflect the **minimum compiler versions** that can be registered on the host system.
-There may be multiple files for each compiler to support different version ranges, for example  `AC6.6.16.0.cmake` and `AC6.6.18.0.cmake`.
+> - There may be multiple files for each compiler to support different version ranges, for example  `AC6.6.16.0.cmake` and `AC6.6.18.0.cmake`.

-> Note: For backward compatibility it is still possible to set the CMake variables `TOOLCHAIN_ROOT` and `TOOLCHAIN_VERSION` in each of these `*.cmake` files defines, but this will be removed in cmsis-toolbox 2.0.0 and therefore it is already recommended to use the [environment variable registration](#TOOLCHAIN) instead.
+> - For backward compatibility it is still possible to set the CMake variables `TOOLCHAIN_ROOT` and `TOOLCHAIN_VERSION` in each of these `*.cmake` files defines, but this will be removed in cmsis-toolbox 2.0.0 and therefore it is already recommended to use the [environment variable registration](#toolchain-registration) instead.

 ```CMake
 ############### EDIT BELOW ###############
 # Set base directory of toolchain